by Freddy Tran Nager, Founder of Atomic Tango + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…

 - You cannot invest in the latest technology.

 - Finally, most investors don’t care about low-margin businesses with weak brands, so if worse comes to worse, you can’t sell your business.

-As marketers, your strategy should create large profit margins and a powerful, flexible brand that attracts customers regardless of price (think Apple).
+Your marketing strategy should create large profit margins and a powerful, flexible brand that attracts customers, talent, and investors.
 Anything less sells yourself short.